NishchayAnand/software-engineering/React/Notes.md

 JSX is a **syntax extension for JavaScript** that allows us to write HTML-like code within our JavaScript code.

 > **NOTE:** JSX is not a separate language, but rather a syntax extension that is transformed into regular JavaScript code by a compiler or transpiler.

+---

+## EXTRA

+One of the great features of React is that it has, in many ways, gotten simpler over time.
+React hooks and the move away from class-based components have removed boilerplate and reduced the amount of code.